InstituteforDiseaseModeling/data_access_library/README.md

 # Data Access and Analysis Library Demo

-This library aims to provide a set of samples for accessing and analyzing data, including Python and R.
+This repository demonstrates some good examples for sharing interactive, reproducible data analysis code across Python and R.
-It demonstrates the interactive and reproducible code snippets that can be shared with IDM reserachers.
+By leveraging devcontainer for consistent development environments and Quarto for technical publishing, this setup ensures a smooth experience for researchers to share their code and ideas.

-The usage of `devcontainer` to set up a consistent development environment in Github codespaces can help you to get started quickly.
+Contributors are encouraged to submit code examples using Quarto in `r/samples` or `python/samples` folders.
-Below is the instruction and some examples to show how to standardize the development environment and share your work with others using Quarto.
+Our goal is not to provide a comprehensive guide to showcase the possibilities of using Quarto for technical publishing.
-You are encouraged to submit your own examples in the `r/samples` or `python/samples`.
+But by adding yaml metadata to your codesnippets, it allows publishing the content to Github Pages easily and others can view the code / results directly in the browser without running the code.

 ## 1. Use of Devcontainer

 The `devcontainer` feature in VS Code allows you to define the development environment using a Docker-based configuration.
-This ensures that all contributors to a project have a consistent setup, eliminating the "works only on my machine" problem.
+This ensures that all participant in a project has a consistent setup, eliminating the "works only on my machine" problem.
 By using `devcontainer.json`, you can specify the required dependencies for Python and R, configure the environment, and set up additional tools like Jupyter and Quarto for sharing your work.